-Mr. Tushar s/o Pritamlal Doshi will, upon re-election as Director of the Company, remain as Chairman of the Nominating and Remuneration Committees and a member of the Audit Committee and will be considered independent.
+[See Explanatory Note (i)] (Resolution 2) - Mr. Tushar s/o Pritamlal Doshi will, upon re-election as Director of the Company, remain as Chairman of the Nominating and Remuneration Committees and a member of the Audit Committee and will be considered independent. - (b) To re-elect Ms. Chada Anitha Reddy, who is retiring pursuant to Article 108 of the Constitution of the Company, and who being eligible, offers herself for re-election as a Director.

-Mr. Jai Swarup Pathak will, upon re-election as Director of the Company, remain as member of the Audit Committee and the Remuneration Committee and will be considered non-independent.

-- 3. To approve the payment of Directors' fees of S\$158,277.30 for the year ended 31 December 2016 (FY2015: S\$4).
-(Resolution 6) - 4.
+[See Explanatory Note (i)] (Resolution 3) - Ms. Chada Anitha Reddy will, upon re-election as Director of the Company, remain as members of the Audit, Nominating and Remuneration Committees and will be considered non-independent. - 3.
+To approve the payment of Directors' fees of S\$158,000.00 for the year ended 31 December 2017.
+(FY2016: S\$158,277.30) (Resolution 4) - 4.
 To re-appoint Moore Stephens LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 7) - 5.
+(Resolution 5) - 5.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.